Increase in popularity of microinverters

 The use of microinverters is also associated with the possibility of extending an existing installation in the future.
 This is extremely important in the case of continuously growing businesses or homes whose energy requirements increase over the years.
 A significant expansion of a photovoltaic installation equipped with a classic inverter would involve replacing the inverter, which incurs high costs.
 With microinverters, we simply add more photovoltaic panels with their individual inverter.

-and cost-effective solution for an installation located in a difficult, partly shaded area.
-Of course, by remaining with a classic inverter, it is possible that the developer would have to purchase power optimisers for each module, which would incur even higher costs, so that the price of the entire installation would be even higher than the
+Although an installation using microwave inverters is usually more expensive than one using only one main inverter, it may be the only valid and cost-effective solution for an installation located in a difficult, partly shaded area.
+Of course, by staying with a classic inverter it is possible that the developer would have to buy power optimisers for each module, which would incur even higher costs, so that the price of the entire installation would be even higher than if microinverters were used.

 The assessment of the need to install microwaves is carried out by the specialist of the installation company.
 It is he who, thanks to his experience and special calculation programmes, will propose the best and most cost-effective solution for the investment in question.